 With our new production nightmare, we again went back to Hunts County bat — hoping for some assistance in solving our pickle.
 We took the most unprecedented and perhaps least cost effective route known.
 Our £26.50 trade price Jnr Kashmir willow bats were to made here in Huntingdon.
 How did we do this?
 We took a stock of their Kashmir willow mens bats — and cut them down into Junior bats.
 Genius?!
 Amazingly, we managed to still make a small profit on what surely must be the only ever Kashmir willow bats made here in England!

 2010 — New year, new challenges

-Somehow, through hard-work, luck, some help from other companies and some marketing genius Mongoose had made it through it’s first 7 months of trading.
+Somehow, through hard-work, luck, some help from other companies and a lot of marketing genius Mongoose had made it through its first 7 months of trading.
 All whilst it looked like plain sailing from the outside.

 2010 would be the year Mongoose would really look to press on and become established in the cricket industry.
 2010 would bring a new cricket season, the World T20 cup, another edition of the IPL and of course, the Ashes — the tournament which made Woodworm, a brand we were often likened to, a favourite amongst.

 Much of our time in early 2010, whilst not chasing production orders or sourcing new investment, was spent perusing Cricinfo and speaking with agents regarding new signings.
 At the time I was 18, and this was heaven, an opportunity to meet some of my heroes and, hopefully, see them using a product I’d help them design.